cchowgule/esa/methods.md

 The sections are Google Earth Engine image collections containing 2 images each, divided geographically.
 Each band in each section represents an annual/five-yearly dataset.
 Therefore, the five-yearly set has 3 bands and the annual has 23.
 Each pixel represents a 30x30 m area and is coded with 1 of the land-cover types as described in the paper above.

-The land-cover types and their aggregations have been tabulated in the file "GLC_FCS30D_land_cover_types.csv".
-The RGB values associated with each of the types have been tabulated in the file "GLC_FCS30D_land_cover_colours.csv".
+The land-cover types, their IDs, descriptive names and colour codes are stored in the "GLC_FCS30D_land_cover_types.feather" dataset.

 The final dataset is created by taking the frequency of each land-cover type within each admin. unit polygon for each time interval and multiplying it by the resolution (30x30 m).
 This results in a dataframe with each admin. unit from "clipped_villages.feather" associated with the area in square metres of each land-cover type for each time interval (either five-yearly or annual).